The Law (Bastiat book): Content

 He points out that, given these options, what is obviously the best for society is the last one, with all plunder being ended.
+But, that being an ideal, he advocates for a return to the first.
+Bastiat argues that universal suffrage expanded the number of political blocs vying for control of the state and, therefore, expanded plunder.
+Because he conceptualizes the state as a force of domination necessary to counteract human nature, he says the state should be limited to only that purpose instead of trying to provide philanthropic services, as those services are liable to expand into oppressive systems.

 Influence

 The Law has been cited by many thinkers from a broad range of ideologies.
 Ron Paul describes it as one of the main books that influenced him.
 Ronald Reagan cited it as a deep influence.
 The Federalist Society includes it on their pre-law reading list.
 Milton Friedman frequently recommended it as a reference.